ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 This document uses the principals and structure definitions of COSE_Sign1 countersigning V2 ({{I-D.ietf-cose-countersign}}).
-Each envelope is authenticated using its `Countersign_structure` map,recalled below.
+Each envelope is authenticated using a `Countersign_structure` array, recalled below.

 ~~~ cddl
 Countersign_structure = [